 Scene 4 presents the woman dreaming of her marriage (ch.
 5).
 She dreams of her beloved coming to the door, but she hesitates and she goes to the door but her beloved shepherd is gone.
 Again, she goes and looks for him in her dreams.
 This time she asks the guards again, but they beat her, which may be a metaphor for stopping her from finding her beloved.
 She no longer has favor with them.
 Even the daughters of Jerusalem do not care.

-Next is scene 5 where the king tries to persuade the young woman (6-7).
+Next is scene 5 where the king tries to persuade the young woman (Song 6-7).
 They speak to the woman to come to them (6:4-13).
 This is where she receives the name Shulamite, “Return, return, O Shulamite; Return, return, that we may look upon you!”
-The young woman replied “What shall you see in the Shulamite?
+The young woman replied, “What shall you see in the Shulamite?
 She comes as a company of the camps.”
-(6:13, 7:1).
-See, she is not one of Solomon’s brides.
+(6:13; 7:1).
+She is not one of Solomon’s brides.
 After this, again Solomon tries to charm her again.

 In scene 6, the young woman comes with her beloved to the country town in chapter 8.
 The village sees that she has returned with her beloved and not the king.
 The chorus says in Song of Solomon 8:5a, “Who is this coming up from the wilderness, Leaning upon her beloved?”
 The young woman gives advice to the village about raising their daughters.
 Then she and her beloved go away together.